 Where to Stay Near Walt Disney World?

-It’s a debate as old as time, to stay or not stay within the Disney park?
-This decision is based on your budget, interests, and timeframe.
+For generations, Disney World travelers have wondered where to stay.
+It’s a debate as old as time, to stay or not stay within the Disney park.
+This decision is based entirely on your budget, interests, and timeframe.

 Disney World contains 26 Disney-operated hotels and ten hotels not operated by Disney but within the premises.
 Many people swear by Disney Resort Hotels as they certainly add to the whole Disney experience and allow you many perks, including: